Emma Malabuyo

-Emma Malabuyo (born November 5, 2002) is an American artistic gymnast.
-She is a five-time member of the U.S. National Team (2016–19, 2021).
-She was an alternate for the 2020 Olympic team.
-She is currently competing for the UCLA Bruins gymnastics team.
+Emma Lauren Bringas Malabuyo (born November 5, 2002) is a Filipino-American artistic gymnast.
+Born in the United States, she represents the Philippines internationally and competed for her country of birth in the past.
+She represented the Philippines at the 2024 Summer Olympics.
+She was a five-time member of the U.S. National Team (2016–19, 2021) and was an alternate for the 2020 Olympic team.
+She competed for the UCLA Bruins gymnastics team.

 Early life

-Emma Malabuyo was born to Joel and Ana Malabuyo.
-Malabuyo began her training at Airborne Gymnastics in Santa Clara, California, but moved to Texas to train under former world champion Kim Zmeskal-Burdette at Texas Dreams in 2013.
+Emma Malabuyo was born in Mountain View, California, to Joel and Ana Malabuyo.
+While living in Milpitas, she began her training at Airborne Gymnastics in Santa Clara with coach Elisabeth Crandall-Howell.

+In 2013, her family moved to Texas, where she trained under former world champion Kim Zmeskal-Burdette and Chris Burdette at Texas Dreams.
 She qualified as an elite gymnast in 2015.